 Today, services available through WYO include individual and family counseling and casework services, emergency assistance funds, crisis intervention for teens and transitional housing for young adult women and single mothers.
+Each year we serve:

-- Serving 488 individuals through counseling
+- 488 individuals through counseling

-- Serving 77 individuals through case management
+- 77 individuals through case management

-- Serving 66 individuals through transitional housing
+- 66 individuals through transitional housing

 Partnering with local churches in Warrenville, Outreach started Warrenville Youth & Family Services (WYFS).
 Operating out of donated space at St. Irene Church, WYFS helped residents access needed resources and develop healthy families.